Evgeny3359Butov/telegram-chatbot/README.md

 python launch.py
 ```

-This isn't recommend when you are still working on your "Smart" bot,
+This isn't recommend when you are still working on your chatbot,
 but it's deffenaly recommended when you're done with it.

 # Credits